What is everolimus (Afinitor)?

 Get emergency medical help if you have signs of an allergic reaction: hives; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.
 You may be more likely to have some of these symptoms if you also take an "ACE inhibitor" heart or blood pressure medication.

-Stop using Afinitor and call your doctor at once if you have:
+Afinitor Disperz may cause serious side effects.
+Call your doctor at once if you have:

-kidney problems--little or no urination; painful or difficult urination; swelling in your feet or ankles; feeling tired or short of breath;
+kidney problems--little or no urination; swelling in your feet or ankles;

 any wound that will not heal; or